Drugless98/Hack4DK/README.md

 - Final Verification with AI Models
   We experimented with Ollama’s `qwen2.5-VL` vision-language model as a final verification step, it consistently gave accurate results, making it an excellent last-stage validator.
 By providing the query and candidate image and prompting with:
-  > “You are a compare-picture-assistant-robot.
-Your only purpose is to say ‘yes’ if the two pictures are the same and ‘no’ if they aren’t.
-Nothing else but ‘yes’ and ‘no’ is wanted.”
+  > “"Are these two images the same photo (allowing for rotation, crop, and compression)? "
+  > "Reply strictly with 'yes' or 'no'."”

 - Accuracy in Current Version (v2)
   The current implementation achieves around 40–60% correct matches.
 The next logical step is to integrate AI verification systematically so we can collect ground-truth data.
 This would allow us to analyze and optimize the ideal candidate pool size (`x`) per stage.
 For example, analysis may show that the first algorithm should keep ~50 candidates for optimal downstream performance.